openebs/openebs/k8s/upgrades/0.8.0-0.8.1/README.md

 - *Step 1* - Upgrade the OpenEBS Operator
 - *Step 2* - Upgrade the OpenEBS Volumes from previous versions (0.8.0)

+#### Note: It is mandatory to make sure to that all volumes are running at version 0.8.0 before the upgrade.

 ### Terminology
 - *OpenEBS Operator : Refers to maya-apiserver & openebs-provisioner along w/ respective services, service a/c, roles, rolebindings*
 - *OpenEBS Volume: Storage Engine pods like cStor or Jiva controller(aka target) & replica pods*